-Aspirin is now being looked at as a preventative therapy but taking too much of any anti inflammatory will cause other problems.
+Aspirin is now being looked at as a preventative therapy but taking too much of any anti-inflammatory will cause other problems.

-“The reason aspirin isn’t currently being used to prevent these diseases is because taking too much of any anti-inflammatory, eats at the stomach’s mucus lining, and causes gastrointestinal and other problems,” said study co-author Ajay Goel.
+“The reason aspirin isn’t currently being used to prevent these diseases is that, taking too much of any anti-inflammatory, eats at the stomach’s mucus lining, and causes gastrointestinal and other problems,” said study co-author Ajay Goel.

 “We are getting closer to discovering the right amount of daily aspirin needed to treat and prevent colorectal cancer without causing scary side effects,” Goel added.